 In some cases, it doesn’t produce any noticeable symptoms.

 If you develop chronic A-fib, there are many ways you can treat it, starting with lifestyle changes.
 Your doctor will likely advise you to quit smoking and follow a heart-healthy diet.
 They may also prescribe medications to help your heart function more efficiently.
 In more severe cases, they may recommend surgery.

 Learn about the different types of surgery used to treat A-fib.

-There are many types of ablation surgery for AFib.
-The type of ablation you receive depends on the area of the heart where the electrical misfiring begins.
-It also depends on whether your AFib occurs frequently or not.
+There are many types of ablation surgery available for A-fib.
+If your doctor recommends ablation, the specific type will depend on the area of your heart where the electrical misfiring begins.
+It will also depend on whether your A-fib occurs frequently or not.

-Side effects of ablation include:
+Side effects include: